 My strategies all revolve around similar occurrences, so that makes it easy to determine where my stop loss will go.

-If you check out the Continuation Patterns strategy, you will see one method I use to watch for consolidations near an important areas.
+If you check out the Cup and Handle Strategy strategy, you will see one method I use to watch for consolidations near important areas.
 I then wait for a breakout (in the expected direction) of that consolation and then place a stop loss on the other side of the consolidation.

 Consolidations are when the price moves in a small range, mostly sideways, for several price bars.

-Same with a technical indicator.
+Same with a technical indicator like the MACD.
 If you get a buy signal, determine the point on the chart where you can say “Nope, that didn’t work.”
 That’s your exit point.
 If your trade idea goes against you, pre-determine where you will know it isn’t working.

 The stock below was in a rising trend channel.
 The price consolidated near the bottom of the channel and rose above the high of that consolidation.
 When that occurred is marked by a circle.